2012 Mitsubishi RVR Review

-Under the bonnet, the 2011 Mitsubishi RVR comes with only one engine option; The 1.8 Litre 4B10 DOHC MIVEC engine.
+Under the bonnet, the 2012 Mitsubishi RVR comes with only one engine option; The 1.8 Litre 4J10 DOHC MIVEC engine.
 The transmission available is a 6-Speed INVECS-III sport mode CTV.
+A control technology was introduced in 2012 to the CVT to reduce gear slippage and to allow a more linear acceleration.
 The Mitsubishi RVR is offered in both 2WD and 4WD.

 - Mitsubishi RVR M – This is the intermediate grade that is available in both 2WD and 4WD, 16-Inch steel rims, Navigation/Entertainment system with USB and Bluetooth, smart start, optional Leather-trimmed steering wheel and gear knob, optional paddle shift, optional cruise control

 - Mitsubishi RVR G – This is the luxury grade that is available in both 2WD and 4WD, 17-Inch alloy rims, Multi Information Display(MID ) with USB and Bluetooth, Leather-trimmed steering wheel and gear knob, paddle shift, cruise control, rear seat center armrest with pass through storage, Rockford Fosgate Premium Sound System, Super-wide HID headlights, panorama sunroof with LED illumination

 2012 Mitsubishi RVR Interior